Eagle Summit: First generation (1989–1992)

 The Summit was a badge engineered version of the Mitsubishi Mirage.
 In a pairing of the Japanese-built Mitsubishi Mirage and the identical Eagle Summit to test if Lee Iacocca's theory was true regarding the preference of a Japanese to an American brand on similar cars, Popular Mechanics found that American consumers were "not sold on Japanese cars.
 Quite the opposite.
 They want to "Buy American," but the Japanese manufacturers seem to offer more of the type of cars Americans need and at a better price, and from more cooperative dealers."
 The Summit was originally manufactured in Japan.
 Starting with the 1991 model year, the Eagle Summits were also built by Diamond-Star Motors (DSM), a joint-venture between Chrysler and Mitsubishi, in Normal, Illinois.

 1989: Summit was introduced as a sedan in DL and LX trim, both powered by a 1.5-liter 8-valve four-cylinder engine with 81 hp.
 The LX could have a 1.6-liter 16-valve DOHC engine with 123 hp.
 The 100.7 cuft of interior volume classified the Summit into the compact car class, while most of its competitors were still subcompacts.
 The Summit was also noted for its generous rear legroom.
 Sales started in August 1988.

 1990: A low-cost base model was added to the bottom of the Summit line.
-Added to the top was a new ES, which paired the 1.6-liter engine with a sport suspension, 4-wheel-disc brakes, and 14 in alloy wheels with P195/60R14 tires.
+Added to the top was a new ES, which paired the 1.6-liter engine with a sport suspension, 4-wheel-disc brakes, and 14-inch alloy wheels with P195/60R14 tires.
 All models received all-capital lettering on the back.